The growth and use of video calling apps, over the last few years, has been phenomenal.

 The attraction of contacting people, face to face (electronically, of course), for free in comparison to voice calls or messages that often cost money or come out of an allowance is easy to see.

 There are a multitude of apps that allow video calls, far too many to describe, in detail, on a couple of pages on a website (you would probably need a whole website to do justice), so I will just discuss briefly the more popular ones.

-Video calling is relatively easy and convenient, but as with all things it’s wise to give consideration to the mechanics of it.
+Video calling is relatively easy and convenient, but as with all things, it’s wise to consider the mechanics of it.

-Firstly a strong connection to WiFi is essential.
-Yes you can use a data connection, but given the many possible influences that can disrupt a mobile a mobile signal that can at best make the call of poor quality or disrupt so much as to make it impossible.
+Firstly, a strong connection to Wi-Fi is essential.
+Yes, you can use a data connection, but given the many possible influences that can disrupt a mobile signal that can at best make the call of poor quality or disrupt so much as to make it impossible.